Ride-The-Lightning/c-lightning-REST/README.md

 `$ sudo journalctl -f -u c-lightning-REST`

 ### <a name="sec"></a>Security
-APIs will be served over https (a self signed certificate and key will be generated in the certs folder with openssl)
+With the default config, APIs will be served over `https` (a self signed certificate and key will be generated in the certs folder with openssl).

 Sample url: `https://localhost:3001/v1/getinfo/`